alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ^
 Disclaimer:
-This talk is strongly inspired by the works of April Wensel and her orga "Compassionate Coding" I'm not affiliated with her orga in any way, rather this is about paying credit
+This talk is strongly inspired by the works of April Wensel and her orga "Compassionate Coding" I'm not affiliated with her orga in any way, rather this is about giving credit and raising awareness!

 ^
 Now that this is out of the way, let's get going!